FSEmbedded/FusDotnetDemo/README.md

 [![F&S Elektronik Systeme GmbH](Assets/fs_logo.png "F&S Elektronik Systeme GmbH")](https://fs-net.de/en/)

 This software demonstrates the possibilities of [dotnet on Linux](https://github.com/RDunkley/meta-dotnet-core).
-The software implements the [.NET IoT Libraries](https://github.com/dotnet/iot), which make it easy to use the hardware features of [F&S Boards](https://fs-net.de/en)).
+FusDotnetDemo implements the [.NET IoT Libraries](https://github.com/dotnet/iot), which make it easy to use the hardware features of [F&S Boards](https://fs-net.de/en)).
-The [UI](#avalonia-ui) is built with [Avalonia UI](https://www.avaloniaui.net/), so it is a multiplatform app and can be started on Linux as well as Windows (on Windows, at least the program starts.
+The [UI](#avalonia-ui) is built with [Avalonia UI](https://www.avaloniaui.net/), so it is a multiplatform app and can be started on Linux as well as Windows (on Windows at least the program starts.
 The hardware tests are designed to work on Linux only and will propably lead to crashes on Windows!).
 If you want to see which interface demos are implemented in this app you can jump right to the [descriptions](#implemented-hardware-interfaces).